ChopinDavid/expandable_box_drawing_table/README.md

 ***For working examples, please refer to the `example` project included in this repository***
 #### Definitions
 As the usage of this package is explained, you will encounter some words that have specific meanings within the context of using this package:
 - `value`: A `value` is any piece of data.
 They are associated with an `Entry` that will appear at the lowest-level of a hierarchy.
 Your `ExpandableBoxDrawingTable` is generic and can be passed a type.
-This type determines the type of the `List` of newly-selected values returned when any data in your table changes.
+This type determines the type of the `List` of newly-selected `value`s returned when any data in your table changes.
 - `Entry`: An `Entry` appears at the lowest-level of a hierarchy in `ExpandableBoxDrawingTable`.
 They contain an associated `value` that can be handled when their associated `EntryCell` is "selected" (via tapping its `Checkbox`).
 - `Section`: `Section`s are classes that contain either a list of more `Section`s (`Section.subSections`) or a list of `Entry`s (`Section.entries`), but not both.
 There can be any number of recursively nested `subSections` within a `Section`.
 All `Section` hierarchies will, in theory, end with a list of `Entry`s (can be an empty list) to be displayed to the user.
 #### Basic Setup